Colophon of Visvanatha Cakravarti's "Gaura-gana-tattva-svarupa-candrika"

 3) Publication of two critical editions with English translation: Chandah-kaustubha and Siddhanta-darpana.

-4) Digitization of nearly all printed editions of Srila Vidyabhusana’s works.
+4) Digitization of nearly all printed editions of Srila Baladeva Vidyabhusana’s works and dozens of articles about him.

 The Baladeva Vidyabhusana Project has the following primary objectives: